Carpal Tunnel Syndrome Treatment

 Conservative Treatment

 Early or mild carpal tunnel syndrome can be treated by keeping the wrist in a brace especially when sleeping and avoiding postures and activities that increase the pressure around the nerve.
-Non-steroidal anti-inflammatory medication, high dose Vitamin B6 and steroid injections around the nerve may also provide temporary relief.
-Special “nerve gliding” exercises done several times a day can help loosen the median nerve in the carpal tunnel.

 Surgery

-A much less invasive method offered at Hand Surgery Associates is endoscopic carpal tunnel release.
+A much less invasive method offered at Hand Surgery Associates is endoscopic carpal tunnel release, an effective hand numbness treatment.
 This is done through a 7-10mm incision at the wrist, guided by a video camera.
 Because the cut is so small and not in the palm, the hand can be used for most light activities almost immediately after surgery.
-Only 1 or 2 dissolvable stitches are needed, and the wound heals within a week.
-Pain and weakness are less, and full hand function recovers in half the time.
-The scar is barely visible after a few months.
-Studies have shown that risks of complications are less with this method, when done by experienced surgeons.

 More than 90% of people with carpal tunnel syndrome can be completely cured by surgery if treated within 6 months of noticing symptoms.
 Those who have had symptoms for several years may not be completely cured but do improve significantly, resulting in much better sleep and hand function.